 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Fulton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Fulton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Fulton are slightly less educated than the national average of 21.84% for the average city or town: 13.70% of adults in Fulton have a bachelor's degree or advanced degree
+The percentage of adults in Fulton with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.70% of adults in Fulton have a bachelor's degree or advanced degree.

 Fulton is an extremely ethnically-diverse city.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fulton include African, English, European, Irish, and German.